oehf/ipf/src/site/markdown/index.md

 ## Migration

-IPF 3.x is not fully backwards-compatible with IPF 2.x.
+* IPF 3.0.x is not backwards-compatible with IPF 2.x.
 Read the [Migration Instructions] for how to migrate a IPF 2.x-based integration solution.
+* IPF 3.1.x introduces a few minor incompatibilities compared to IPF 3.0.x due to having less mandatory dependencies on the Spring framework.
+Read the [3.1 Update Instructions] for how to update from IPF 3.0.x

 ## Development